 Do you celebrate Valentine’s Day?
 It’s not a holiday that I make a big deal about, but Brad and I will usually cook dinner together for the just two of us, after the kids are in bed.
 We are homebodies and prefer to relax at home rather than go out and compete with the crowds.
 It’s enough of a celebration to eat a peaceful dinner without getting up time and again for more milk, more applesauce… although this year we will have a newborn so we will see how the quiet dinner at home works out for us. 🙂

-When I think of Valentine’s Day treats, I think of chocolate.
-And one of my favorite flavors to pair with chocolate is raspberry.
-In these Chocolate Raspberry Donuts with Raspberry Glaze, I’ve taken a baked chocolate donut and enhanced it with raspberry puree.
+One of my favorite flavors to pair with chocolate is raspberry.
+In these donuts, I’ve taken a baked chocolate cake donut and enhanced it with raspberry puree.
 The raspberry flavor is subtle, but there.
 The baked donuts have an incredibly light, airy, and moist cake texture.

 These melt-in-your-mouth chocolate raspberry donuts are dipped in a sweet raspberry glaze.
 While the raspberry flavor is subtle in the donuts themselves, the glaze is just bursting with raspberry.
-The first time I made these Chocolate Raspberry Donuts with Raspberry Glaze, I used just 2 tablespoons of raspberry puree plus 1 tablespoon of milk in the glaze.
+The first time I made this donut recipe, I used just 2 tablespoons of raspberry puree plus 1 tablespoon of milk in the glaze.
 The raspberry flavor was there, but somewhat overpowered by the sweetness of the powdered sugar.

 For my next test of this recipe, I cut out the milk and increased the raspberry puree to 3 tablespoons.
 That was perfect.
 The glaze had a bright raspberry flavor, as well as a more vibrant hot pink color.
 (The donuts pictured are from batch one, which had a more mild pink colored glaze.)
 I loved both the light and bright pink colors, but flavor is key and the second batch was the clear winner in that department.

 Donuts are a fun weekend breakfast treat to make when you have a few extra minutes to spend in the kitchen.
-Whether it’s a special occasion or not, these Chocolate Raspberry Donuts with Raspberry Glaze are a delicious treat to enjoy with a cup of coffee or tea.
+Whether it’s a special occasion or not, these cake donuts with a raspberry glaze are a delicious treat to enjoy with a cup of coffee or tea.
 (Or a glass of milk!)
 You could even serve them for dessert.

 - 2 cups frozen raspberries